GetStream/stream-video-flutter/README.md

 - [ ] LiveKit wrapper
 - [ ] Sample app using LiveKit
 - [ ] Sample app using lower level WebRTC client

+## Notes

+protoc-gen-tart is a fork from https://github.com/syncapod/tart/tree/main/protoc-gen-tart Had to fix it because it was pretty broken
+You don't need it unless you are building it from source